TyrangYang/TyrangYang_blog_jekyll/_posts/2019-9-20-all-algorithm.md

 sort() in c++ using intro sort which is combine quicksort and heap sort.

-stable_sort() using merage sort.
+stable_sort() using merge sort.
 When space is enough, the complexity is O(nlogn).
 Otherwise, it is O(n*logn*logn) since many swapping occur in algorithm.

 partial_sort using heapsort.